Academic Computing Labs

 Note: KHW71G computer lab is under contract to the Faculty of Community Services.
 This lab (KHW71G) may only be booked for courses from the Faculty of Community Services.
 Only students and faculty of Schools in the Faculty of Community Services may use this lab; other students will find their accounts are not valid on the workstations in KHW71G.

-For all Academic Computer Lab locations refer to campus lab map.
+For all Academic Computer Lab locations refer to PDF filecampus lab map.

 Rooms with teaching access are available as drop-in labs approximately 50% of the time.
-Weekly room schedules are posted on the lab doors every Monday morning and online at: www.ryerson.ca/acsonline.
-Access to KHW71A and KHW71B is restricted to students who are enrolled in the courses booked into those labs.
+Weekly room schedules are posted on the lab doors every Monday morning and online at Lab Schedules.
+Access to KHW71B is restricted to students who are enrolled in the courses booked into those labs.
 You also need a valid account on the lab system before you can use the workstations in these labs.

 Faculty wishing to book a teaching lab please use our Online Lab Request form.
 Students may not book computer labs.